 About half way through college I started to “feed the hungry” at my congregation’s weekly soup kitchen.
 Two and a half years of being a steady volunteer and donor to that soup kitchen ministry lead me down a road of creating a food-based business that would give jobs to people in desperate need of work.
-In addition to running this small food business, I worked as a part-time tentmaker job and as a manager for a cafeteria of a factory.
-When the plant workers go on break, they could come buy breakfast or lunch in the cafe.
+In addition to running this small food business, I work as a part-time tentmaker job in the cafeteria of a factory.
+When the plant workers go on break, they come buy breakfast or lunch in the cafe.

 Between running my own kitchen and working in the cafeteria, I’ve continued to make feeding the hungry a big part of ministry to my city.
 I’ve been able to redistribute hundreds of pounds of food to people who need it all on my own.
 And this year I challenged myself: I wanted to see if it would be possible to provide small, weekly meals to the homeless in my community all without a huge ministry or congregation backing me.
 We are currently on week 12 of the year and I’ve kept up the small meals with little to no problem.
 They’ve been as simple as 15 pb&j sandwiches with 2 pounds of potato salad and as complicated as 30 plates of Parmesan chicken with sides of funeral potatoes and green bean casserole.

 As I’m following in Jesus footsteps and sharing food with Him when He is hungry, I am learning a lot about food and realizing there are ALWAYS opportunities to share good food and good news with a hungry neighbor.
 This article is intended to be a how-to guide for any other brethren out there who are hearing the call of the Lord to also feed the hungry in their own way.
 I’ve seen many different ministries who are feeding masses of people in creative ways, and by no means will I be able to cover all ideas, but I just want to provide you with a guide to how I’ve been able to start my own feeding ministry.